'Nightmare in Florida II': The odd ballot that could cost Sen. Nelson the race

 Breaking News Emails

-For the second time in 18 years, a pivotal election may be slipping away from Democrats in the state of Florida thanks to an unlikely culprit: The design of a ballot.
+For the second time in 18 years, a pivotal election may be slipping away from Democrats in Florida thanks to an unlikely culprit: the design of a ballot.

-That possibility now looms over the U.S. Senate contest; on Saturday, machine recounts were ordered in that race, as well as the battle for governor.
+That possibility now looms over the Senate contest after machine recounts were ordered Saturday in that race, as well as the battle for governor.

-If a recount leaves Democratic Senate candidate Bill Nelson on the wrong side of the ledger, Democrats will be left to grapple with a major issue in what is supposed to be one of their most reliable vote-producing counties.
+If a recount leaves the Democratic incumbent, Sen. Bill Nelson, on the wrong side of the ledger, Democrats will be left to grapple with a major issue in what is supposed to be one of their most reliable vote-producing counties.

 Broward County, just north of Miami, is home to nearly 2 million people, making it one of the largest counties in America.
 For Democrats, it is also a vote-producing behemoth, typically accounting for more than 10 percent of all of the votes they receive statewide.
-Not surprisingly, based on the ballots counted from Broward so far, Nelson is crushing his Republican opponent Rick Scott 69 percent to 31 percent.
+Not surprisingly, based on the ballots counted from Broward so far, Nelson is crushing his Republican opponent, Gov. Rick Scott, 69 percent to 31 percent.

-But that's where the issue comes in.
-While there have been many votes cast in Broward for the Senate race, there have been many more cast in that county in the race for governor.
+But that's where the ballot issue comes in.
+While there have been a lot of votes cast in Broward in the Senate race, there were more cast in the governor's race.
 As of Saturday, the gap stood at about 26,000.

 Clearly, something is up in Broward — but what?
 The Nelson campaign's attorney, Marc Elias, is suggesting that there is a machine issue that somehow resulted in votes from the Senate race not registering from some ballots.
 Broward's election supervisor, Brenda Snipes, meanwhile, is insisting there is no technical issue.
 If there is one, the recount will presumably catch it.